-St. Augustine, Florida is the oldest city in the United States, which means it is full of history, things to do and plenty of amazing places to eat.
+St. Augustine, Florida is the oldest city in the United States, which means it is full of historical sites to see, things to do and plenty of amazing places to eat.
 Whether you want to dine on the beach, in the historic district or where the locals eat here are some of the best places to eat in St. Augustine.

 St. Augustine Seafood Company